Kfields91/Code-Refactoring/README.md

 # Code-Refactoring

-The goal of this project was to maintain functionality of the page while making the site more accessible to users relying screen readers to navigate a site.
+The goal of this project was to maintain functionality of the page while making the site more accessible to users relying on screen readers to navigate a site.

 In order to begin refactoring the original code for this project I needed to understand a few things first:
 1. The layout of the html and css code
 2. How to incorporate semantic html
 3. The purpose of using semantic tags in code
 4. what is refactoring